 Welcome to WolfStone Ranch!

 NOTE… I believe that DIVERSITY is crucial to the success of WolfStone Ranch.
-Therefore, I am enthusiastically seeking people of all races, ethnicities, genders, sexual identities… and religions that do not practice torture or sacrifice of animals… If you are African American or Latino or Native American or Asian (etc.) … If you are LGBTQ (etc.)… if you are Buddhist or Hindu or Muslim (etc.)… Even if you are agnostic or atheist, but are comfortable in a spiritual setting… if you resonate with my Vision of WolfStone Ranch, then know that you will be welcome here!
+Therefore, I am enthusiastically seeking people of all ages, races, ethnicities, genders, sexual identities… and religions that do not practice torture or sacrifice of animals… If you are African American or Latino or Native American or Asian (etc.) … If you are LGBTQ (etc.)… if you are Jewish or Buddhist or Hindu or Muslim (etc.)… Even if you are agnostic or atheist, but are comfortable in a spiritual setting… if you resonate with my Vision of WolfStone Ranch, then know that you will be welcome here!
 So please consider the following questions…

 Do you adore animals?
 Do you revere Mother Nature?
 Have you longed to be a part of a community devoted to making our world a safer, healthier, kinder and gentler, more loving home for ALL animals (remembering that humans, too, are animals)?